sepalani/MHTrIDA/server/cert/README.md

 # Certificates

-OpenSSL can manage SSL certificate creation and management.
+OpenSSL can handle SSL certificate creation and many more.